NiklasBeierl/netcup-foip-operator/README.md

 #### Node annotations

-The netcup SOAP API needs the vServer id and mac address of the primary interface to reroute failover IPs.
-You can find this information on netcup's [server control panel] (http://servercontrolpanel.de/) and it needs to be added to your node objects' annotations (`kubectl edit node <nodename>`):
+The netcup API (also called SCP webservice) needs the vServer id and mac address of the primary interface to reroute failover IPs.
+You can find this information on netcup's [server control panel](http://servercontrolpanel.de/) under "network".
+It needs to be added to your node objects' annotations (`kubectl edit node <nodename>`):

 ```yaml
 metadata: